wealthsimple/async-action/README.md

 * It enforces a standard way of tracking progress and errors in the store.
 * It can deduplicate actions that perform the same operation simultaneously, helping to eliminate race conditions in your code.
+* It provides a consistent pattern for querying whether things are in progress or not.

 ## API - Basic Usage: